GizmoBill/Sudoku4x3/README.md

 using every parallel thread of 2- and 4-core hyperthreaded 64-bit machines, and about 1.4 GB of lookup tables.
 This does make the present version simpler, which may add to its reliability.

-The code compiles and runs with MS Visual Studio C++ under Windows, and Eclipse/GCC under Ubuntu.
-Most of the counts were done on Windows machines, a few on Ubuntu.
+The code compiles and runs with MS Visual Studio C++ under Windows (x86 machines), and Eclipse/GCC under Ubuntu (x86 and ARM machines).Most of the counts were done on Windows machines, a few on Ubuntu.
 C++17 is required for filesystem access.
 It uses a commandline interface.

-I intend to create a version of this program to run on an Nvidia Jetson AGX Xavier GPU.
-I will push results when I have them.

 (Note: I wrote the Bignum package in about 1995 as my first C++ program and learning exercise, with a few modifications over the years.
 The style looks pretty awkward to me now, but it works,